phenotypic/homebridge-web-thermostat/README.md

 Your API should be able to:

-1. Return thermostat info when it recieves `/status` in the JSON format like below:
+1. Return thermostat info when it receives `/status` in the JSON format like below:
 ```
 {
     "targetHeatingCoolingState": INT_VALUE_0_TO_3,